terabitbaci/capstone-lego-inventory/README.md

 Generate a Checklist

-as a logged-in user (code - comparison; loop through the initial code and secondary code, and figure out which are common to both) cross reference: what you have vs. what is necessary (enter set/MOC to build; report on xxxx/xxxxx have, xxx needed; display checklist) I want to enter a planned build to see what Lego parts I still need in order to do the build so I can see what parts to buy (another page with a table of needed parts)
+as a logged-in user (code - comparison; loop through the initial code and secondary code, and figure out which are common to both) cross reference: what you have vs. what is necessary (enter set/MOC to build; report on have: xxxx of xxxxx have; need: xxx; display checklist) I want to enter a planned build to see what Lego parts I still need in order to do the build so I can see what parts to buy (another page with a table of needed parts)

+Wishlist
+as a logged-in user
+I want to view my wishlist by build so I can print my wishlist, add parts as I acquire them

 as a logged-in user (code) (create a pdf and print) (standalone page with only the list of items and builds) I want to print a checklist of needed parts for my planned build